ibm-mas/ansible-devops/docs/playbooks/bas.md

 # BAS Playbooks
+Installs **IBM Behavior Analytics Services** on IBM Cloud Openshift Clusters (ROKS) and generates configuration that can be directly applied to IBM Maximo Application Suite.

 ## Install BAS
 Before you use this playbook you will likely want to edit the `mas_config_dir` variable to supply your own configuration, instead of the sample data provided.